francishero/Tiny-Python-3.6-Notebook/python.rst

 Run the following in an interpreter to get an Easter egg that describes some of the ethos behind Python.
 This is also codified in PEP 20::

     >>> import this
-    The Zen of Python, by Tim Peters

-    Beautiful is better than ugly.
-    Explicit is better than implicit.
-    Simple is better than complex.
-    Complex is better than complicated.
-    Flat is better than nested.
-    Sparse is better than dense.
-    Readability counts.
-    Special cases aren't special enough to break the rules.
-    Although practicality beats purity.
-    Errors should never pass silently.
-    Unless explicitly silenced.
-    In the face of ambiguity, refuse the temptation to guess.
-    There should be one --and preferably only one-- obvious way to do it.
-    Although that way may not be obvious at first unless you're Dutch.
-    Now is better than never.
-    Although never is often better than *right* now.
-    If the implementation is hard to explain, it's a bad idea.
-    If the implementation is easy to explain, it may be a good idea.
-    Namespaces are one honking great idea -- let's do more of those!

-These might just seem like silly one liners, but there is a lot of wisdom packed in here.
-It is good for Python programmers to review these every once in a while and see if these hold true for their code.
-(Or to justify their code reviews)

 Built-in Types
 ===============